Working With Me

 If something feels misattuned or off, I'd rather know than have you manage it quietly.

 This is depth-oriented work, and meaningful change usually takes time.
 Some people work with me for months; others for years.
 We check in regularly about how the work is feeling and whether it's meeting your needs.
-Your pace and your autonomy matter throughout.
+Your pace — and your right to change course — matter throughout.

 Identity and who this space is for

-• Yes.
+Yes.
 I work with people in ENM, polyamorous, kink, and BDSM relationships, as well as any other structure that doesn't fit the standard script.
-You don't need to justify how you love or what you want here.

-I also work with couples and partners across a range of relationship configurations — navigating conflict, intimacy concerns, betrayal, or questions about the future of the relationship.
+I also work with couples and partners — navigating conflict, intimacy concerns, betrayal, or questions about where the relationship is going.

 I work with people navigating desire differences, shame around what they want, intimacy that has stalled, or patterns that don't match their values.
 Nothing here requires a disclaimer before you say it.

-Whether you're navigating a shift in your creative identity, a block, or the emotional cost of putting yourself out there repeatedly — this is a space that can hold that.
+Whether you're navigating a shift in your creative identity, a block, or the emotional cost of putting yourself out there repeatedly — I get it in a way that doesn't require much explanation.

 For Couples and Partners